CLacaile/BoilerRoom/docs/README.md

 pi.set_servo_pulsewidth(18, 1500) # SG90 set to middle position
 pi.set_servo_pulsewidth(18, 1000) # SG90 set to left position
 pi.set_servo_pulsewidth(18, 2000) # SG90 set to right position
+pi.stop()
 ```

 ## ServoControler

-ServoControler is a simple Python script that takes as arg ON or OFF.
+ServoControler is a simple Python script that takes as arg ON or OFF:
-ON will turn the servo all the way to one side (left, 1/1000s PW) using pigpio lib to turn the boiler switch.
+- ON will turn the servo all the way to one side (left, 1/1000s PW) using pigpio lib to turn the boiler switch.
-OFF will turn the servo all the way to the other side (right, 1/2000s PW).
+- OFF will turn the servo all the way to the other side (right, 1/2000s PW).

-TODO: log file to track ON/OFF status
+*TODO*: log file to track ON/OFF status

+## BoilerManager

+BoilerManager is the core of the system.
+As of v0 it simply reads the temperatures from the files of the database created by SocketServer and computes the average temperature.
+It uses a .conf file to read the threshold temperature and the nb of sensors and decides whether to switch ON or OFF the boiler.
+The computation of the average should be performed at regular intervals (10min?).